Amid A Brewing Royal Scandal, Prince Andrew Distances Himself From Epstein

 "The Duke of York has been appalled by the recent reports of Jeffrey Epstein's alleged crimes," the statement from Buckingham Palace said.
 "His Royal Highness deplores the exploitation of any human being and the suggestion he would condone, participate in or encourage any such behaviour is abhorrent."

-Andrew, who is fourth in line to the throne, is among the rich and powerful who have been swept up by their ties — past or present — to Epstein, whose death in a Manhattan jail cell earlier this month was ruled a suicide.
-Epstein, who was convicted in 2008 of sex with an underage prostitute, was being held on federal sex-trafficking charges at the time of his death.
+Andrew, who is eighth in line to the throne, is among the rich and powerful who have been swept up by their ties — past or present — to Epstein, whose death in a Manhattan jail cell this month was ruled a suicide.
+Epstein, who pleaded guilty in 2008 to solicitation of prostitution — including one count involving a minor — was being held on federal sex-trafficking charges at the time of his death.

-Last month, Andrew stepped down as a U.K. trade envoy in what was widely seen as fallout from the Epstein scandal.
-In March, it was revealed that he had maintained contact with Epstein after the billionaire's 2008 conviction and that the prince's former wife, Sarah Ferguson, had accepted more than $18,000 from Epstein to help pay her debts.
+In 2011, Andrew stepped down as a U.K. trade envoy in what was widely seen as fallout from the Epstein scandal.
+In March, it was revealed that he had maintained contact with Epstein after Epstein's 2008 conviction and that the prince's former wife, Sarah Ferguson, had accepted more than $18,000 from Epstein to help pay her debts.

 In a pending lawsuit, Virginia Roberts Guiffre alleges that at age 15, while she was working at Mar-a-Lago, the club owned by future president Donald Trump, she was procured for sex by Ghislaine Maxwell, the woman often referred to as "Epstein's madam."